Eggless Pumpkin Chocolate Chip Sourdough Discard Muffins

 • Semi-sweet chocolate chips: Who doesn’t love chocolate chips?!

-How do you make sourdough discard pumpkin muffins?
+How do you make egg-free sourdough discard pumpkin muffins?

-In a medium sized bowl, mix together flour, baking soda, pumpkin pie spice, and cinnamon.
+Step four: Whisk together flour, baking soda, salt, pumpkin pie spice, and cinnamon.
 Add in the dry mix to the wet ingredients slowly.
-Continue to mix about 30 seconds to 1 minute until all ingredients are combined (don’t overmix or you will get dense muffins!).
-Then, fold in chocolate chips.
+Pour dry ingredients into wet ingredients and mix until just combined.
+Fold in chocolate chips.

 Muffin mix in large bowl ready to be placed into muffin tin